thiagoes/micro-arcade-F15/README.md

 ## Step 2 of 2

+Only one person per team needs to complete the following instructions.
 Submit your proposals in PDF format by **Fri 11/20** to [EECS 183 on Gradescope](https://gradescope.com/courses/609).

 * Head to [EECS 183 on Gradescope](https://gradescope.com/courses/609).
 Then choose **Proposal: Arduino** from the assignments list.
 Select **Submit PDF** and upload your proposal.pdf.